MohamedSerrari/mlops-wiidii/README.md

 The evaluation script is in this notebook : [Q3_Test_SpaCy_Model.ipynb](Q3_Test_SpaCy_Model.ipynb)

-After running the training for 100 epochs these are the results
+After running the training for 100 epochs these are the results:

 Training results
 ```